 Your travel wardrobe will depend on the time of year you’re travelling.
 New Zealand has a temperate climate but it can be changeable and will change quickly.
-New Zealand’s MetService website is the best place for the latest local weather information and to help you plan ahead.
+Check our blog on travelling by motorhome during the different seasons for helpful tips on what to expect and what to pack.

 - Pack clothes that can be layered, as well as a rain jacket and a warm jacket for cool evenings or colder conditions.

 - Bring a swimsuit, even if you’re travelling in winter, as there are thermal pools around the country, as well as fantastic beaches and lakes.
 (Tip: in New Zealand, a swimsuit is known as “togs”).